Bank of England to test UK banks on coping with illiquid markets

 Huge swings in U.S. Treasuries last October and in the Swiss franc in January deepened the concerns and Bailey said the BoE wants to see how such volatility feeds back into banks, key players in making markets.

-"In order to enhance our protection against this risk, in this year's BoE concurrent stress test, we are taking a substantial step to enhance the coverage of market risks," he said in a speech.
+"In order to enhance our protection against this risk, in this year's Bank of England concurrent stress test, we are taking a substantial step to enhance the coverage of market risks," he said in a speech.

 Banks have cut their inventories of bonds for trading, blaming tougher regulation.